Manoj1428/group04-pm05/docs/sprint.md

-# Sprints with high priority
+# Sprints Scheduling with  priority